moritonal/CodingWithTom/tutorials/Tutorial_UploadingData.md

 <Answer>

-* In the menu at the top, click View, then select Terminal.
+* In the menu at the top, click View, then select Terminal.s

 </Answer>